naelstrof/ChurnVectorSDK/README.md

 # Installation

-This package on its own will allow you to 'run' churn vector locally with a few considerations and missing assets (namely levels, any assets we haven't released and paid assets that we can't distribute)

-To get started, clone this repository via git and then head over to the Modding Guides folder either here or on your machine.
-The guides are written in Markdown which github automatically formats so you may have an easier time viewing it here.

-Start with `ModdingGuides\NewProject.md`, each guide will tell you what you need to have done prior so don't worry about accidentally reading the wrong guide early!
+To make a mod you **don't** need to download this repository via git.
+Before you do anything head over to the ModdingGuides folder via the Code tab and click on `ModdingGuides\NewProject.md` to get started!